Tsitsipas fights back to beat Thiem and claim ATP Finals title

 Tsistipas was the youngest player to reach the final on debut since American Jim Courier in 1991.

-He was also playing for the third successive day after losing a superb group match against Rafael Nadal on Friday and eclipsing six-time champion Roger Federer in the semi-finals.
+He was also playing for the third successive day after losing a superb group match against Nadal on Friday and eclipsing six-time champion Federer in the semi-finals.

-But he showed few signs of nerves or fatigue as he wore down Thiem with his courageous attacking game.
+But he showed few signs of nerves or fatigue as he wore down Thiem with his courageous all-court attacking game to pocket a $2.6 million winner’s cheque.

 Thiem, who has been battling a cold all week, was hanging on at times in the first set, saving break points at 1-2 and 3-4.